Are you planning a trip to Poland soon? Awesome, you’ve made a great choice! But what are the best places to visit in Poland?

 Kraków is also a great base for your further adventures in Lesser Poland.
 For example, just an hour and half away you can find the village of Zalipie where the houses were painted and colorfully decorated by local women.
 A bit further away there’s also Zakopane, the unofficial capital city of Poland in the winter.

-Want to know what to do in Krakow?
+So, that’s a super quick look at Krakow.
+Want to know what else makes Krakow one of the top places to visit in Poland?
 Check out our guide to the best things to do in Krakow Poland.

 Where to Stay in Krakow

-- Best Luxury Hotel in Krakow – Hotel Wentzl
+- Luxury Hotel in Krakow – Hotel Wentzl

-- Best Boutique Hotel in Krakow – PURO Hotel Kazimierz
+- Boutique Hotel in Krakow – PURO Hotel Kazimierz

-- Best Budget Hotel in Krakow – Hotel Eden
+- Budget Hotel in Krakow – Hotel Eden

 Want more awesome Krakow budget accommodation options?
 Check out our guide to the best hostels in Krakow.